- 1925(March)

 million to the Pacific Coast Baptist Bible College who had leased

 the property for the previous seven years.
-The Voorhis campus
+The Voorhis campus was

-on the northwest side of the Cal Poly Kellogg campus.
+northwest side of the Cal Poly Kellogg campus.

 - 1978(October 31)